 On the Notion of Responsibility in Organizations

-We derive a natural definition of responsibility in a formal model in which employees care for their career prospects: A superior holds a subordinate responsible for a task when she announces her belief that this subordinate contributes most to this task.
-We show that those announced beliefs lead to a self-fulfilling prophecy, as the reputation of the responsible subordinate is then affected by the outcome of the task and he therefore has strong incentives to contribute to its success.
-There are equilibria in which either a single agent or no agent is responsible for a task but joint responsibility never arises.
+We derive a natural definition of responsibility in a formal model where employees care for their career prospects: A superior holds a subordinate responsible for a task, when she announced her beliefs that this subordinate contributes most to this task.
+We show, that those announced beliefs lead to a self-fulfilling prophecy as the reputation of the responsible subordinate then is affected by the outcome of the task and he therefore has strong incentives to contribute to its success.
+There are equilibria where either a single agent or no agent is responsible for a task but joint responsibility never arises.
 Several extensions are discussed.